aws-samples/aws-serverless-workshops/WebApplication/3_ServerlessBackend/README.md

 1. Choose **Next Step**.

-1. Enter `WildRydesLambda` for the **Role name**.
+1. Enter `MechRockLambda` for the **Role name**.

 1. Choose **Create role**.

-1. Type `WildRydesLambda` into the filter box on the Roles page and choose the role you just created.
+1. Type `MechRockLambda` into the filter box on the Roles page and choose the role you just created.

 1. On the Permissions tab, expand the **Inline Policies** section and choose the **click here** link to create a new inline policy.